What Do 'Craft' & 'Artisanal' Mean for Hot Sauce?

 Defining "Craft" in Hot Sauce

 The term "craft" in food production generally refers to small-scale manufacturing that emphasizes quality, traditional methods, and personal involvement from the maker.
-In hot sauce, this translates to several key characteristics:
+In hot sauce, this translates to several key characteristics that distinguish it from industrial production.

 - Small production runs: Typically hundreds to thousands of bottles, not millions